Hans930v/EFAC-A1/README.md

 3. **Filament Change**: The Gcode will control filament unloading, flushing, and loading, mimicking AMS behavior.
 4. **Flush Volumes**: Supports automatic purging/flush volumes for clean filament transitions.

-### Disclaimer
+# Disclaimer
-This project is intended as a budget-friendly alternative to AMS for Bambu Lab A1 users without breaking printer firmware and is **NOT** affiliated with Bambu Lab.
-Use at your own risk, and always ensure proper setup and testing before full implementation.
-Enjoy!
+EFAC-A1 is an **UNOFFICIAL** solution designed as a budget-friendly alternative to the Bambu Lab AMS.
+While it mimics **SOME** of AMS’s functions, it does so **WITHOUT** modifying printer firmware and doesn’t require AMS hardware.
+This is **NOT** affiliated with Bambu Lab, and users should be mindful of potential limitations.
+Always test thoroughly before full implementation.

+By using EFAC-A1, you acknowledge that it requires **MANUAL SETUP**, some hardware adjustments, and **CUSTOM G-codes**.
+As this is a **user-driven** solution, all modifications and troubleshooting are done at your own risk.
+Please ensure that you thoroughly understand the setup before implementation.

+While this project aims to provide functionality similar to AMS, it **DOES NOT REPLACE** the official AMS system, and the performance may vary based on your specific setup.
+I’m here to help with support and troubleshooting, so feel free to reach out if you ever need some assistance!

+Enjoy your EFAC!